TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/BackendEntryPoint/Index.rst

-It is most important to rewrite all `typo3/*` requests to `/index.php`, but also `RewriteCond %{REQUEST_FILENAME} !-d` should be removed in order for a request to `/typo3/` to be directly served via `/index.php` instead of the deprecated entry point `/typo3/index.php`.
+It is most important to rewrite all `typo3/*` requests to `/index.php`, but also `RewriteCond %{REQUEST_FILENAME} !-d` should be removed in order for a request to `/typo3/` to be directly served via `/index.php` instead of the removed entry point `/typo3/index.php`.

 Apache configuration before: